florisboard/dictionary-tools/README.md

+**This repository is deprecated beginning with FlorisBoard 0.4.0-alpha01 and is superseded by [florisboard/nlp](https://github.com/florisboard/nlp)!
+For the purpose of creating AOSP dictionares the scripts provided by this repo can still be used, however it will not be usable within FlorisBoard.**

+---

 # dictionary-tools
 Repository which hosts the tool(s) required to build a binary dictionary file from raw source set(s).
 Used for providing dictionary assets to FlorisBoard.